ethanrhume/wwcdch/README.md

 Walla Walla County has experienced the highest enteric disease burden by county in Washington State for several consecutive years.
-Enteric diseases (or gastrointestinal illnesses) are typically notifiable conditions due to their relativelyhigh virulence.
-Although surveillance is in place for these conditions, the County has historically lacked the resources to dive deeply into this data.
+Enteric diseases (or gastrointestinal illnesses) are typically notifiable conditions due to their relatively high virulence.
+Although surveillance is in place for these conditions, the County has historically lacked the resources to dive deeply into this data in-house.

 The COVID-19 pandemic motivated an expansion for the Walla Walla County Department of Community Health (WWCDCH) epidemiology staff, which has since allowed for